 Richard E. Buckner

-On another good note after talking with the Deputy Director of VA Hospital Indianapolis who was extremely helpful & a true professional and 2 Patient Advocates who were equally professional & helpful the problem quickly was taken care of.
-The Travel check is being mailed & everything is like it should be.
+On a good note after talking with the Deputy Director of VA Hospital Indianapolis who was extremely helpful & a true professional & 2 Patient Advocates who were equally professional & helpful the problem quickly was taken care of.
+The check is being mailed & everything is like it should be.
 It is a shame you have to assert yourself to receive the benefits you earned.
-And to the young lady who helped my wife and I return home, I did.
+And to the young lady who helped my wife & I return home, I did.

 At The VA - Richard E. Buckner - Veterans United